iamtheyammer/data-science-sp25/challenges/c02-michelson-assignment.md

 **Observations**:

-- As temperature rises, distinctness goes up
+- The median of the temperature increases as the distinctness increases
 - Since higher distinctness indicates a better estimate, one could conclude that the best estimates are taken around 80˚F - however, there are two big outliers around 60˚F